mikeshulman/narya/README.md

      but is being checked against type
        _let.1.B
 ```
 Thus, it is probably ill-advised to use such "on-the-fly" definitions of canonical types very much.
 However, it may sometimes be convenient to, for example, pass a custom type like `data [ red. | green. | blue. ]` directly as an argument to some other function.
-Note that types defined on the fly like this cannot be recursive (although once `let rec` is implemented, it could be used to define local recursive types), so in practice their usefulness is mostly restricted to record types and enumerated types.
-(In theory, record types and non-recursive datatypes could also be printed more comprehensibly, and even treated non-generatively.)
+Types defined directly on the fly like this cannot be recursive, so in practice their usefulness is mostly restricted to record types and enumerated types (which could, in theory, also be printed more comprehensibly, and even treated non-generatively).
+However, local recursive types can be defined with `let rec`.

 ## Mutual definitions